-Mr. Goldstein this year celebrates his twenty-second season as Artistic Director of Arizona Theatre Company.
+David Ira Goldstein celebrates his 23rd season as Artistic Director of Arizona Theatre Company.
 In over two decades, he has produced over 190 mainstage plays, workshops and presentations including acclaimed appearances by the Royal National Theatre of Great Britain and the Theatre Royal Bath.
 He received the 2010 Leader of the Year Award in Arts and Humanities from the Capitol Times and the 2003 Governor’s Arts Award as Individual Artist for his contributions to the arts in Arizona.

-This season he will direct Xanadu for ATC.
-He has directed over 40 mainstage productions for ATC ranging from classics to new plays to musicals, including Next To Normal, The Sunshine Boys, Hair, Much Ado about Nothing, My Fair Lady, Valley Song, The Illusion, The Pajama Game, Side Man, [title of show], How I Learned to Drive, The Mystery of Irma Vep, Scapin, The Two Gentlemen of Verona, The Boys Next Door, Shadowlands, Fully Committed, The Pirates of Penzance, H.M.
-S. Pinafore, Willi, Dreams From A Summer House, Other People’s Money, The Heidi Chronicles, Noises Off and A Midsummer Night’s Dream, as well as many world premieres including The Kite Runner by Khaled Hosseini, Sherlock Holmes: The Final Adventure (winner of the Edgar Award from the Mystery Writers of America), Inventing van Gogh, Rocket Man, Private Eyes, Over The Moon and Dracula by Steven Dietz, and Ten Chimneys, Dr. Jekyll and Mr. Hyde (Edgar Award nominee) and Sherlock Holmes and the Adventure of the Suicide Club (Edgar Award nominee) by Jeffrey Hatcher.
+This season he will direct Wait Until Dark for ATC.
+He has directed over 40 mainstage productions for ATC ranging from classics to new plays to musicals, including Xanadu, Next To Normal, The Sunshine Boys, Hair, Much Ado about Nothing, My Fair Lady, Valley Song, The Illusion, The Pajama Game, Side Man, [title of show], How I Learned to Drive, The Mystery of Irma Vep, Scapin, The Two Gentlemen of Verona, The Boys Next Door, Shadowlands, Fully Committed, The Pirates of Penzance, H.M.
+S. Pinafore, Willi, Dreams from A Summer House, Other People’s Money, The Heidi Chronicles, Noises Off and A Midsummer Night’s Dream, as well as many world premieres including The Kite Runner by Khaled Hosseini, Sherlock Holmes: The Final Adventure (winner of the Edgar Award from the Mystery Writers of America), Inventing van Gogh, Rocket Man, Private Eyes, Over the Moon and Dracula by Steven Dietz, and Ten Chimneys, Dr. Jekyll and Mr. Hyde (Edgar Award nominee) and Sherlock Holmes and the Adventure of The Suicide Club (Edgar Award nominee) by Jeffrey Hatcher.

 JESSICA L. ANDREWSManaging Director

-During her career, Ms. Andrews served on the Executive Committee of the League of Resident Theatres, and on the Board of Directors of Theatre Communications Group.
-Since her arrival in Arizona, she has served on the Theatre Panel of the Arizona Commission on the Arts, was the president of Arizona Theatre Alliance, on the Board of Directors of the Maricopa Partnership for Arts and Culture, and Arizona Citizens/Action for the Arts, is a member of Women at the Top, served as chair of Nonprofit Executives Together, co-chair of Nature, Arts, Culture, Heritage Organizations and was on the Advisory Board of Arizona Woman magazine.
-Also, she chaired a task force for the Pima Cultural Plan and served on the Livable Communities Mobilization Council of the Tucson Regional Economic Organization Blueprint.
+During her career, she served on the Executive Committee of the League of Resident Theatres, and on the Board of Directors of Theatre Communications Group.
+Since her arrival in Arizona, she has served on the Theatre Panel of the Arizona Commission on the Arts, was the president of Arizona Theatre Alliance, on the Board of the Maricopa Partnership for Arts and Culture and Arizona Citizens for the Arts, and is a member of Women at the Top; Nonprofit Executives Together; Nature, Arts, Culture and Heritage Organizations; and the Advisory Board of Arizona Woman Magazine.
+She also chaired a task force for the Pima Cultural Plan and served on the Livable Communities Mobilization Council of the Tucson Regional Economic Organization Blueprint.

-From 1990-94, Ms. Andrews served as Managing Director of The Shakespeare Theatre and was the Director of the Theater Program for the National Endowment for the Arts from 1987-90.
-From 1985-87, she was Managing Director of Indiana Repertory Theatre and from 1980-85 was Director of the Theatre Division of FEDAPT, a national service organization.
-Previously, Ms. Andrews was Managing Director of Geva Theatre Center in Rochester, NY and Hartford Stage Company.
+From 1990-94, Ms. Andrews served as Managing Director of The Shakespeare Theatre (Washington, D.C.), and was the Director of the Theater Program for the National Endowment for the Arts from 1987-1990.
+From 1985-87, she was Managing Director of Indiana Repertory Theatre and from 1980-85 was Director of the Theatre Division of the national service organization, FEDAPT.
+Previously, Ms. Andrews was Managing Director of Geva Theatre Center in Rochester, NY, and Hartford Stage Company.

 In 2010, Ms. Andrews taught a class on Theatre Management and Organization at Arizona State University.
-She has guest lectured at University of Arizona, Arizona State University and Yale School of Drama, and has been a reader for the Fund for New American Plays at The Kennedy Center.
-She served as co-chair of the Arts Committee for the 1997 UK/AZ Festival.
-During the summer of 1995, she taught a class in theatre management at the Centro Nacional de las Artes in Mexico City.
+She has guest lectured at University of Arizona, Arizona State University and The Yale School of Drama, and has been a reader for the Fund for New American Plays at the Kennedy Center.
+She served as co-chair of the Arts Committee for the 1997 UK/AZ Festival, and during the summer of 1995, taught a class in theatre management at the Centro Nacional de los Artes in Mexico City.
 She has served on grants panels for nine state arts agencies and on the Theatre Grants Panel for the U.S./Mexico Fund for Culture.
-She has served on the NEA Theater Program’s Professional Companies Challenge Review, Creation and Presentation, and Education and Access panels, and was an NEA site reporter for the Theater and Musical Theater Program.
+She has served on the NEA Theater Program’s Professional Companies, Challenge Review, Creation and Presentation, and Education and Access panels, and was an NEA site reporter for the Theater and Musical Theater Program.